 Filling a large room can be much harder than working with a poky space in fact, and if you don’t have a plan, the area you’re working on could be at risk from being cold and vacuous.
 This problem is further amplified when your home has very tall ceilings – a blessing and a curse in the world of interiors!

-If you want to know how to make a large room feel cozy, appealing and warm, here are some decorating tips to help you out.
+If you want to know how to make a large room feel cosy, appealing and warm, here are some decorating tips to help you out.

 Mural in photo: Mandarin Ducks and Cranes

-By using dark colors in your interior design, you can make an oversized space more manageable.
+By using dark colours in your interior design, you can make an oversized space more manageable.
 Dark hues on your walls can make them appear smaller, closing them in and adding a feeling of warmth.
-You can use the power of color psychology and color symbolism to create the right atmosphere too.
+You can use the power of colour psychology and colour symbolism to create the right atmosphere too.

 For instance, black represents sophistication, power and elegance.
 Navy can provide an air of stability, integrity and masculinity.
 While dark forest greens are a symbol of wealth, good luck and a deep connection with nature.

-Although dark colors seem scary at first, they’re easy to work with once you know how.
-And clever lighting will help you design a cozy space without it being dingy.
-This dark and moody Mandarin Ducks and Cranes mural features beautiful oriental artwork in tonal hues to bring the wallpaper to life, creating coziness and warmth with a unique feature.
+Although dark colours seem scary at first, they’re easy to work with once you know how.
+And clever lighting will help you design a cosy space without it being dingy.
+This dark and moody Mandarin Ducks and Cranes mural features beautiful oriental artwork in tonal hues to bring the wallpaper to life, creating cosiness and warmth with a unique feature.